 - EFG Hermes' acquisition of a Cairo-based elementary schools' portfolio from Talaat Moustafa Group Holding, Egypt's largest listed real estate developer, for 1 billion Egyptian pounds;

 - Tag El Melouk, a market leader in the production of baking powder, vanilla and salt, among other products, selling 100 per cent of its shares to Dr Oetker; and

-- Solvay Alexandria Sodium Carbonate (CCI) selling 100 per cent of its shares in a US$15 million buyout by state-owned companies Egyptian Ethylene and Derivatives Company, Sidi Kerir Petrochemicals Company and the Egyptian petrochemicals holding company ECHEM.14
+- Solvay Alexandria Sodium Carbonate (CCI) selling 100 per cent of its shares in a US$15 million buyout by state-owned companies Egyptian Ethylene and Derivatives Company, Sidi Kerir Petrochemicals Company and the Egyptian petrochemicals holding company ECHEM.16

-Although in May 2019 Bank Audi announced its acquisition of the National Bank of Greece (NBG) in Egypt, it walked away from this transaction during the first quarter of 2020 due to the eruption of the Lebanese banking crisis, prompting it to sell the entirety of its operations in Egypt.
+Although in May 2019 Bank Audi announced its acquisition of the National Bank of Greece (NBG) in Egypt, it walked away from this transaction during the first quarter of 2020 because of the eruption of the Lebanese banking crisis, prompting it to sell the entirety of its operations in Egypt.
 NBG's plan to exit from the Egyptian market is in accordance with a wider plan to reduce its overseas presence.

 While 2019 was intended to be more focused on initial public offerings by the government, the year witnessed some notable transactions, including:

 - the joint venture of the fertiliser and ammonia arm of OCI (comprising Egyptian Fertilizers Company, Egyptian Basic Industries Corporation and ADNOC, a leading state-owned company operating in the fertiliser industry in the UAE), with a value of approximately US$5 billion;